robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-5-mentor-materials.md

 #### Focused development area

-- The teacher explains new concepts by linking them to pupils' prior knowledge.
+- The teacher explains new concepts by linking them to pupils’ prior knowledge.
 - Teacher provides a clear definition of a concept that pupils will understand and links it to the examples they use.
 - Teacher uses examples and non-examples to exemplify the concept and explains the underpinning features of these to aid pupil understanding.